Aruna Sen v. Government of Bangladesh: Judgement

 relating to furnishing of grounds of detention to the detenu as required by clause (5) of Article 33 of the Constitution and sub-section (1) of section 8 of the Special Powers Act, 1974, it is held that if some of the grounds are vague and indefinite although some other grounds are not so, the constitutional and legal requirements of the above provisions cannot be said to have been complied with.

 Significance

 The case set a precedent against unlawful and preventive detention.
 Most of the detentions under the Special Powers Act were found invalid because of procedural irregularities or because the evidence was insufficient to warrant the assumption that a detainee was likely to commit a "prejudicial act".
-In one case the court went so far as to assert that hardly any real case occurred when the provision containing a "threat to the security of the state" was found to have been properly applied.
+In one case, the court went so far as to assert that hardly any real case occurred when the provision containing a "threat to the security of the state" was found to have been properly applied.

-The case showed that the Bangladesh High Court had wider powers for judicial review than its regional counterparts in the rest of Asia.
+The case showed that the High Court Division had wider powers for judicial review than its regional counterparts in the rest of Asia.

-Despite the landmark High Court judgement, arbitrary detentions have continued in Bangladesh.
+Despite the landmark High Court Division judgement, arbitrary detentions have continued in Bangladesh.